On The Menu- April 21st to 27th

 YUM!!!
 This beautiful chicken comes from Skinny Taste, one of my favorite blogs!

+I have a confession… I’m not a big fan of pork tenderloins.
+Not that I don’t love pork, but I think tenderloins are lacking flavor, and they don’t have a satisfying “chew.”
 I make them somewhat regularly because I just know there is a recipe out there to make this pretty cut of meat delicious!

-I found a wonderful sounding recipe from The Food Charlatan (cute name).
-I have never thought of cooking pork tenderloin in a slow cooker.
+I found a wonderful-sounding recipe from The Food Charlatan (a cute name).
+I had never considered cooking pork tenderloin in a slow cooker.
+The Asian flavor profile is perfect for pork!

 Michelle at Sunkissed Kitchen is new to me!
 Her blog is YUMMY!
-When I saw her recipe for Cod in Red Pepper Sauce I knew I had to try it!
+When I saw her recipe for Cod in Red Pepper Sauce, I knew I had to try it!
 I love red pepper sauce!

-If I want something just a little bit more to round out a meal I often call on sliced tomatoes.
-I can get hydroponic tomatoes from our local market stand and they are pretty good!
+If I want something just a little bit more to round out a meal, I often call on sliced tomatoes.
+I can get hydroponic tomatoes from our local market stand, and they are pretty good!
 My favorite way to eat them is with cracked pepper, a good grind or two of salt, topped with torn basil.
 I can’t wait until summer tomatoes are here!

 I could literally rub this aromatic blend of spices over any grilled food!
 It is so so delicious!!!!
 And makes beef, fish, pork, and chicken taste smoky and sweet with a bit of heat!

-I make lots and lots of this wonderful bbq rub from spring until late fall.
-And I even use it on roasted meats too!
+I make lots and lots of this wonderful BBQ rub from spring until late fall.
+And I even use it on roasted meats, too!

-I have a big cutting board to serve all the pizza goodness on too!
+I have a big cutting board to serve all the pizza goodness on, too!
 I think that’s part of the fun!

 This week’s pasta dish is taking an Asian turn.
 And it’s from one of my favorite foodie blogs, The Recipe Critic!
 We love Asian food and its rich and sometimes spicy flavor profile!
+This recipe is company-worthy yet takes only about 20 minutes to make.
+So easy and so good!

 And I’m serving this dish with my favorite Ramen Noodle Salad!
 I could eat this every day!

-I have a huge head of cauliflower in my refrigerator that is begging to be made into soup!
-The soup on the dinner menu tonight is just so scrumptious and filling!!!!
+I have a massive head of cauliflower in my refrigerator that is begging to be made into soup!
+The soup on tonight’s dinner menu is just so scrumptious and filling!
+It’s an oldie but goodie recipe from 2014!

 I’m having my friend Donna over to have dinner with us tonight.
 And she loves cauliflower!
 So we will have a big bowl of soup and homemade crusty bread!
 YUM!

-We can get California strawberries right now so I’m going to take advantage of them.
+Don’t you love strawberries?
+YUM!
+And this simple, yet so stunning cake from Natasha’s Kitchen is on the menu this week!
+We can get California strawberries right now, so I’m going to take advantage of them.
 Bobby and I will have a slice and freeze the rest!

 Thaw the dessert at room temperature and serve!